Bibou1494/Bibou1494/README.md

 ## About me
 Hey. my name is... anyway.
 I like osu! minecraft and more. i code a bit.
-So i create a osu!bot a website(but it's french)
+So i create a osu!bot(not work anymore because replit change the system for website, and i use replit url for make he bot online 24h and 7d) a website(the website is now down.)
 ## What I love?
 I love video games and coding.
 ## What programming language you use?